1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > good.
 One is considered to be a failure in life as long as

-> fruitive results, for as long as
+> fruitive results for sense gratification, and as long as

 > one is engrossed in the consciousness of sense

-> gratification, one has to transmigrate from one body to
+> gratification one has to transmigrate from one body to

 > another.
 Although the mind may be engrossed in fruitive